SySS-Research/Seth/README.md

     $ ./seth.sh <INTERFACE> <ATTACKER IP> <VICTIM IP> <GATEWAY IP>

-For more information, run `./rdp-cred-sniffer.py -h` and read the code.
+For more information, read the PDF in `doc/article`, run `./rdp-cred-sniffer.py -h` or read the code.

 Disclaimer
 ----------